 However, there appears to be at least anecdotal evidence that the crushing crowds on Friday have eased a bit, due perhaps to the Thanksgiving openings but also to the rise of online shopping.

-Given the crucial importance of holiday sales to the nation’s retailers, it is likely we will always have Black Friday in one form or another.
+Given the crucial importance of holiday sales to the nation’s retailers, we will likely have Black Friday in one form or another.